 Operating a tiller requires appropriate clothing.
 Wear shoes with stiff soles and sides to protect your feet from sharp objects that may turn up during tilling, and from the tiller itself.
 Tilling is a time to wear pants, not shorts.
 Wear long sleeves to protect your arms, a hat to protect from sun, and a mask if you have allergies to molds or dust.

 Set Your Tiller Before You Turn It On

 Every tiller has depth settings.
 There are settings for shallow digging and for deep digging.
 If you are concerned about hitting rocks and long roots of trees and evergreen shrubs in the front of your house, use a lower setting for a shallower dig.
 If you are confident that your soil is soft or sandy and there are no heavy roots or rocks, then you can use a higher setting for a deeper dig.
-But if you aren’t familiar with your soil at all, do a first pass at a shallow setting for safety and efficiency.
+But if you aren’t familiar with your soil at all, do the first pass at a shallow setting for safety and efficiency.
 You can always come back later for even greater improvement in soil tilth and killing every last trace of grass.

 Ready, Aim, Go!